-The Henderson County area has been subject to flooding for thousands of years.
+The Henderson County area has been subject to flooding for hundreds of years.
 The major historical flooding events, such as the 1937 flood and more recent 1997 and 2011 flood, have occurred in the low-lying land along the Ohio River, Green River and Canoe Creek basins.

 Flood stage for the Ohio River at Evansville, IN is 42.0 feet as noted by river gauge at Dress Plaza.
 The January 1937 Flood reached 53.75 feet and the more recent 1997 flood reached 47.52 feet, and the 2011 flood reached 46.78.